Rehabilitation Services Client Assistance Program

 Beneficiary Eligibility

-Clients and client-applicants receiving services or interested in seeking assistance under the Rehabilitation Act of 1973, as amended, will benefit from CAP services.
+Clients and client-applicants receiving services or interested in seeking assistance under the Rehabilitation Act will benefit from CAP services.

 Credentials/Documentation